emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 14. Add 200 μl L-Desulphonation Buffer to the column and let stand at room temperature (20°C-30°C) for 15 minutes.
 15. During the above 15 minutes, warm the tube of DNA Elution Buffer in the thermomixer to 56°C.
 16. Label new 1.5mL tubes, 1 for each sample with the Extraction ID.
+17. Grab the reagents needed from Section 03. to start thawing.
 17. After the incubation, centrifuge at 16,000 rcf for 30 seconds and discard the flow-through.
 18. Add 200 μl M-Wash Buffer to the column (Wash Step 1).
 19. Centrifuge spin columns at 16,000 rcf for 30 seconds.